Romford F.C.: History

 In 1992 the club was resurrected for a second time and joined the Essex Senior League.
 They won the league in 1995–96, and in the summer merged with Collier Row (with whom they had been groundsharing since April) to form Collier Row & Romford.
 The new club took Collier Row's place in Division Two of the Isthmian League, which they won in their first season.
 In the summer of 1997 they were renamed Romford.

 In 2000–01 they finished second bottom of Division One and were relegated to Division Two.
 After finishing bottom the following season they resigned to go back to the Essex Senior League.
-They returned to the Isthmian League after winning the Senior League in 2008–09, and remained in Division One North for over a decade.
+They returned to the Isthmian League after winning the Essex Senior League in 2008–09, and remained in Division One North for over a decade.
 Despite a difficult year in 2017–18, they were able to survive despite being five points adrift with just two games remaining.
 The following season they found themselves in a possibly even worse situation as they were nine points short of safety with five games remaining, but staged a late recovery only to fall short on goal difference behind Witham Town.
 However the knock-on effect of the mid-season demise of North Ferriby United meant Romford were reprieved from relegation to fill the vacancy.

-In November 2019, the club appointed former Billericay Town owner Glenn Tamplin,as manager and investor who immediately signed multiple players on his first day.
+In November 2019, the club appointed former Billericay Town owner Glenn Tamplin as manager and investor, who immediately signed multiple players on his first day.
 Under Tamplin Romford had a difficult time, largely because of the unavailability of the waterlogged Brentwood pitch which they were unable to use after Tamplin's first match, and a huge turnover of players but eventually recovered enough ground to move off the bottom of the table in March just as the season was brought to a premature end by the coronavirus pandemic.
 The following season Romford moved on again to Barking but with a resurgence of coronavirus cases the season was suspended in November with Boro in mid-table then eventually curtailed in February.
 Shortly after, Tamplin announced he was leaving the club, but his assistants Christos Mead and Derek Duncan would remain in charge of the team.

 At the start of the 2021–22 season the club announced joint managers Derek Duncan and Mark Holloway would take charge of team affairs, however they left the club in December 2021 after a disastrous run of results.
 Former boss Paul Martin took temporary charge, but results did not improve, and he left the club in March 2022 with Jon Fowell taking over until the end of the season.
-This saw the club have 4 managers during this season, signing over 100 players signed, using more than 70 players in all competitions and conceding a disastrous 154 goals in total in all competitive matches.
+This saw the club have four managers during this season, over 100 players signed, using more than 70 players in all competitions and conceding a disastrous 154 goals in total in all competitive matches.
 Relegation to the Essex Senior League was confirmed on 26 March 2022, which was seen by many as inevitable.